nicolacimmino/TRNG/LOG.md

-First of all I needed to make sure the noise I was seeing was coming from the zener and not from other sources on the board which, most likely, wouldn't be random due to the regularly repetitive nature of most signals on the board.
-To do this I have changed the software to not run the charge pump, after the first round, this caused the voltage on the reserviour capacitor C6 to slowly decrease, while all the other signals on the board were still as they are in normal operation.
-I could confirm the noise slowly decreased as C6 voltage dropped proving the source is the zener and not leackage from the digital circuits.
+## Project Log ##

+The project started, at first, with a low voltage zener in the hope to leverage the 5V supply on board.
+This proved not to give enough noise so I upgraded the hardware to include a charge pump to produce roughly 17V.

+Once I got the analog part working and confirmed with a scope I was seeing noise I had to start to validate the results and tweak the software.

-I proceeded then to analyze the data generated for randomness.
+I proceeded to analyze the data generated, by a first iteration of the code, for randomness.
 The software outputs the randomly generated numbers on the serial port in HEX dump format.
 So they can be first of collected in a dump file in this way:

     stty -F /dev/ttyUSB0 115200
     cat /dev/ttyUSB0 | tee dump.txt